nebolax/hack-peanut-eco/README.md

 They receive more tokens than they deposited.
 And thus are able to steal all ECO tokens in a certain Peanut contract.

+What's also interesting here is that even if there is no malicious actor, but just some people use `contractType = 1` for ECO deposits, they are already draining the peanut contracts.

 ## How to reproduce?

 The python script that I made works with a Tenderly DevNet fork of Optimism Mainnet.
 So, in order to reproduce the attack, do the following: